Integrated Collaborative Leadership Solutions

 Partnerships

 If you are aligned with the values of collaboration, leadership, and career for the scientific community, maybe we can co-create something together.
-We can collaborate in organizing events, articles, or larger projects focusing on the STEM community and researchers.
+We can collaborate in organizing events, articles, or larger projects focusing on the STEM community.

 Professional Recommendations

-Jadson built a train of thought about the job market and balance between personal and professional life that opened my eyes to details I had never seen.
+Jadson developed a perspective on the job market and the balance between personal and professional life that opened my eyes to details I had never noticed before.
 From the first day, I changed my routine and mindset according to what I learned from him, and I started to manage my time and tasks better.
-Today I feel more comfortable choosing a job that truly reflects who I want to be.
-Thank you for your kindness, attention, and excellence, Jadson!

 Tassiane E. Servare, PhD

 Jadson was the best coach I could ever have.
-Together we developed my professional skills and created a new career plan which I’m grateful to be following.
+Together, we developed my professional skills and created a new career plan, which I’m grateful to follow.

 Lucas Lins, BSc